binkley/homebrewery-files/witch.md

   Within these wards, your guests and secrets are safe.
   A Witch keeps her hearth protected from scrying eyes.

-- **Sanctuary** <br>
-  An attacker must choose a different target if they cannot oppose your willpower.
-  A Witch stands up for those who cannot stand for themselves.

 \page

 ### The Crone